angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 can get your opponent low and force them to spend resources dealing with the horde while you build back up for another go.

-### Permanent Based Hate Decks including Burn (Slightly Unfavorable, except DnT which is even or slightly favorable)
+### Permanent Based Hate Decks including Burn

+_Slightly unfavorable, except Taxes which is even or slightly favorable._

 Generally in these matchups you win by giving your opponent as few turns as possible.
 You have wishable cards to deal with a permanent or 2, but it can be